Mistakes that starting clothing brands often make

 What is going wrong here:

-- your budget is getting spread too thin over too many products
+• your budget is spread too thin over too many products

 Better: start with a compact capsule.
 Think of 3 to 7 models that work well together, with a limited number of colors.
-Then expand as you see what works.
+Expand later when you see what works.

 2. No clear target audience or concept

 "My brand is for everyone" sounds nice, but in practice, it's a dead end.
-Without a sharp target audience and clear concept, you can't make consistent choices in style, price, material, and marketing.
+Without a clear target audience and a solid concept, you can't make consistent choices in style, price, material, and marketing.

-- you find it difficult to determine prices
+• you find it difficult to set prices

-Resolve this first before planning your production.
-For example, use our blog defining concept and target audience for your clothing line as a starting point.
+First resolve this before planning your production.
+Use our blog determining target audience for your clothing line as a starting point.

 3. Going to production too quickly

-Another classic mistake: wanting to go directly into production after one sample.
-Or even without a sample, "because it will surely be fine".
+Another classic mistake: wanting to go into production immediately after one sample.
+Or even without a sample, "because it will be fine."
 This almost always leads to disappointments, extra costs, or products that you are not happy with.

-More about this in getting samples made for your clothing line.
+More about this in creating samples for your clothing line.

-Creative energy is worth gold, but without calculations, your brand remains an expensive hobby.
+Creative energy is invaluable, but without calculations, your brand remains an expensive hobby.
 Many starters do not have a clear picture of:

 Consequence: either the selling price is too low, or the margin is so tight that every discount hurts.